thomassuckow/hunter/docs/packages/pkg/Boost.rst

   by the boost project.

   Since boost version 1.70.0, the boost project provide a well maintained package configuration file for use with find_package's config mode.
-As minimum required cmake version you need 3.3.
+As minimum required CMake version you need 3.3.

   See the difference between following example: